gnieh/diffson/README.markdown

 These versions are built for Scala 2.11, 2.12, and 2.10 when the underlying json library still works with 2.10.

+A snapshot version is also published for the next major release 3.
+To use it add the dependency with release numer `3.0.0-SNAPSHOT` to your build.

 Json Library
 ------------